Eric-D-Stevens/Introductory-Machine-Learning/Linear_Regression/README.md

 # Simple Linear Regression

-This project is a very simple demonstration of applying linear regression to real estate data in order to predict the the price of a new asset.
+This project is a very simple demonstration  of the application of linear regression to real estate data in order to predict real estate value.
+The method is applied to the Carnegie Mellon Boston housing dataset.
+The data and the infomation about the features can be found [here]( http://lib.stat.cmu.edu/datasets/boston).

 ## Getting Started